Number Munchers: Levels

 Players can choose from the five modes of play, or choose a "challenge" mode, which randomizes these modes.
 In the Multiples mode, Muncher must munch all numbers which are multiples of the number given; for example, if the designated number is 3 then Muncher must eat all 6's, 9's, and 12's and avoid numbers such as 7.
-In Factors the muncher seeks to ingest the factors of a given number, in Primes he craves prime numbers, and in the Equality and Inequality modes the muncher devours expressions such as 2+4 which are equivalent or not equivalent (respectively) to the designated number.
+In Factors the muncher seeks to ingest the factors of a given number, in Primes, he craves prime numbers, and in the Equality and Inequality modes, the muncher devours expressions such as 2+4 which are equivalent or not equivalent (respectively) to the designated number.

 Game play begins with four Muncher lives (the one currently in play, plus three others in reserve).
 After scoring a certain number of points, the player gains an extra life.
 Players lose a life if they munch an incorrect answer.
-Additionally, five different types of enemy (or "Troggle") appear throughout the game.
+Additionally, five different types of enemies (or "Troggle") appear throughout the game.
 Players lose a life if they make contact with a Troggle.

 Cutscenes

-As in the other games in the series, a player is awarded with a cutscene (reminiscent of Wile E. Coyote and Road Runner escapades) after every third level; in this game, these are dubbed as "Great Moments in Muncher History".
-While these scenes are numbered (Act 1, Act 2, etc.), the order they appear in varies from game to game.
+As in the other games in the series, a player is awarded a cutscene (reminiscent of Wile E. Coyote and Road Runner escapades) after every third level; in this game, these are dubbed as "Great Moments in Muncher History".
+While these scenes are numbered (Act 1, Act 2, etc.), the order they appear varies from game to game.
 Once all six have been shown, they begin to repeat themselves (starting with the scene after Level 21).
 The six scenes are as follows: